helix-editor/helix/book/src/editor.md

 ### `[editor.clipboard-provider]` Section

-Helix can be configured wither to use a builtin clipboard configuration or to use a provided command.
+Helix can be configured either to use a builtin clipboard configuration or to use a provided command.

 For instance, setting it to use OSC 52 termcodes, the configuration would be: